jasima-simulator/project_template_standalone/README.md

 	fastClock() executed at: 18.0

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-Please use the jasima issue tracker at [GitHub](https://github.com/jasima-simulator/jasima-simcore/issues).
+Please use the jasima issue tracker at [GitHub](https://github.com/jasima-simulator/jasima-simcore/issues) for this.

 Please consider adding tests as appropriate.